 RENEE MONTAGNE, HOST:

-CNBC reports the costume drama, set in Edwardian England, will soon launch a line of fashion, furniture, wallpaper and beauty products.
+CNBC reports the costume drama, set in England a hundred years ago, will soon launch a line of fashion, furniture, wallpaper and beauty products.
 The show's popularity has already created a boost in sales for items from the era, like gloves, fur capes and old-fashioned sherry.

-GREENE: And this whole sales push is the kind of income generator we imagine Cousin Matthew would approve of - but not, we suspect, the dowager countess.
+GREENE: And this whole sales push, it's the kind of income generator we imagine Cousin Matthew would approve of - but not, we suspect, the dowager countess.

 That's the business news on MORNING EDITION from NPR News.
 I'm David Greene.